Bethany College Adds Faculty in Several Disciplines

 - Dr. Christina Sampson – After retiring as Director of the McCann Learning Center at Bethany, Christina Sampson, of Wheeling, returns to the college as an Visiting Assistant Professor of Education.
 She received a B.A. in Education (English, Speech, Language Arts 5-12) from West Liberty State College, and an M.A. in Special Education (Learning Disabilities K-12) and a Ph.D. from West Virginia University.
 She began her career as a special education teacher at Wheeling High School and at Elm Grove Elementary School.
 At the college level, she has taught at Wheeling Jesuit University and Bethany.

 - John David Diosi – John David Diosi, of St. Clairsville, joins Bethany as Visiting Instructor of Business.
-He received a B.S. in Geography from Miami University of Ohio and an M.B.A. from Wheeling Jesuit University.
-The owner of Diosi Properties, Ltd., in St. Clairsville, he has been an adjunct instructor for the Wheeling Jesuit University Business School since 2006.
+He received a B.S. in Marketing from Miami University of Ohio and an M.B.A. from Wheeling Jesuit University.
+The owner of Diosi Properties, Ltd., in St. Clairsville, he has been an adjunct professor for the Wheeling Jesuit University Business School for more than 10 years.

 - Renee Marchese – Renee Marchese, of Wheeling, joins Bethany as a Visiting Instructor of Education.
 She received a B.S. in Elementary Education from West Liberty University, an M.S. in Special Education from Ohio University, and is enrolled in an ED.S. program for school psychology at Marshall University.
 She is a special education teacher for Ohio County Schools and previously has served as an adjunct professor at Bethany College, teaching undergraduate students for the autism endorsement and special education assessment classes.